gorango/glyphs/docs/content/docs/figma/overview.md

   <img class="show-light" src="/content/community-light.jpg" style="margin: 0" alt="Community File Preview" />
 </a> -->

 The entire Glyphs design system is built around the Figma file.
-The files are laid with specific rules in order to facilitate integration with other tools in this project.
+The files are laid out with specific rules in order to facilitate integration with other tools in this project.
 Internally, the files are designed with Figma’s components and variants.
 Modifying the core component or any of its internal components will be reflected in all variants, and in any other places where the icon is being used.

 ### Editing